Cuban bread: Characteristics

 A traditional loaf of Cuban bread is approximately three feet long and somewhat rectangular crossways (as compared to the rounder shape of Italian or French bread loaves).
 It has a hard, thin, almost papery toasted crust and a soft flaky center.
 In the early days, the dough was stretched thin to make it last, creating the bread's distinctive air pockets and long shape.
-As they have for over a century, La Segunda and a few other traditional Cuban bread producers lay a long, moist palmetto frond on top of the loaves before baking, creating a shallow trench in the upper crust, producing an effect similar to the slashing or scoring of a European-style loaf.
-(The frond is removed before eating.)
+As they have for over a century, La Segunda and a few other traditional Cuban bread producers lay a long, moist palmetto frond on top of the loaves before baking to create a shallow trench in the upper crust much like slashing or scoring European-style bread loaves.
+(The palmetto frond is removed before eating.)

 Cuban bread is the necessary base for a "Cuban sandwich" (sometimes called a "sandwich mixto").
 It can also be served as a simple breakfast, especially toasted and pressed with butter and served alongside (and perhaps dunked into) a hot mug of cafe con leche (strong dark-roasted Cuban coffee with scalded milk).

 Because the traditional recipe uses no preservatives, Cuban bread tends to go stale quickly and becomes hard and dry if not eaten soon after baking.
 However, it can be frozen for shipping or storage.
 In Tampa, stale Cuban bread became a key ingredient in other recipes, such as the breading of a deviled crab.